wavefrontHQ/docs/pages/doc/ts_hour.md

 `hour()` is particularly useful when you want to define an alert that fires only during specific times of day.
 For example, you could use an expression such as `between(hour("US/Pacific"), 22,8)` in an alert condition to ensure that the alert fires only between 10pm and 8am Pacific Time.

+{% include note.html content="If you use this function in an alert, use single quotes, not double quotes around the timezone"%}

 ## Examples

 **Example 1: Showing Hours**